rubalgoyal/Java-SQL-Application-StudentGradeManagement/README.md

 The `ClassManagement` class contains all the methods to create and manage the class.
 The functionalities of class management are `newClass`, `selectClass` with different parameters and `assignActiveClass` stores the result of selected class.

-The `CategoryAssignmentManagement` class contains the methods to add the categories with their weight and associated with specific class
+The `CategoryAssignmentManagement` class contains the methods to add the categories with their weight and associated with specific class.
+Each assiggment

 The `StudentManagement` class contains methods to manage the studnets.
 The class contains the functionalities to add and enroll studnets in the class with different parameters, assign the grades to students in assignments.